 The Federal Open Market Committee (FOMC) was holding the federal funds rate at around zero as recently as the first quarter of 2022.
-In just a year and a half, the FOMC had lifted interest rates 11 times.
+In just a year and a half, The FOMC had lifted interest rates 11 times.
 It was also still buying billions of dollars of bonds every month to stimulate the economy; all despite 40-year highs in various measures of U.S. inflation.
-By the end of the District's fiscal year, the Central Bank had raised the federal funds rate from 1.75% to 5.25%, an increase of 3.5% compared to last fiscal year.
+By the end of the District's fiscal year, the central bank had raised the fed funds rate one more time by .25 basis points compared to last fiscal year: 5.25% to 5.50%.
 Raising the federal funds rate has helped reduce high inflation rates that were eating into the purchasing power of everyday Americans.
-Inflation has fallen every month since last fiscal year end, which peaked at 9.1%.
-At fiscal year-end 2023, the annual inflation rate was down to 3.0%
+Inflation has remained the same this fiscal year end 2024 as last fiscal year end 2023, which was brought down to 3.0% from 9.1% in 2022.